-Ross M. Breslin serves as the Investment Analyst for Real Assets.
-Mr. Breslin joined the trust on January 1, 2017 as an Investment Analyst covering International Equities and in 2020 transitioned to Real Assets.
+Ross M. Breslin serves as the Senior Investment Analyst for Real Assets.
+Mr. Breslin joined the Trust on January 1, 2017, as an Investment Analyst covering International Equities and in 2020 transitioned to Real Assets.
 Prior to joining the Trust, Mr. Breslin was an Assistant Vice President, Portfolio Manager Associate for U.S. Trust, Bank of America Private Wealth Management.
-He was responsible for providing integrated investment advice and portfolio management services to high net worth families and institutional clients.
-Mr. Breslin holds a BSBA with a concentration in finance from The Catholic University of America.
+He was responsible for providing integrated investment advice and portfolio management services to high-net-worth families and institutional clients.
+Mr. Breslin earned a BSBA with a concentration in finance from The Catholic University of America and is a CFA charterholder.